top of page

-Like many professionals who find themselves in HR, I never really fit into a pre-made box.
+Like many professionals in HR, I never fit into a pre-made box.

-On any given day, I might be helping clinical leaders with employee relations issues, drafting business plans, migrating databases, recruiting staff, building a website, or presenting to position the firm as the go-to resource for clients.
+On any given day, I might help clinical leaders with employee relations issues, develop growth strategies with partners, recruit a bookkeeper, draft handbooks or business plans, migrate databases, build a website, design marketing brochures, or deliver presentations to position the firm as the go-to resource for clients.

 That experience gave me far more than a résumé line.
-It gave me a front-row seat to the challenges and opportunities business leaders face, and it taught me how HR decisions directly shape growth, financial outcomes, and brand reputation.
-Working alongside accountants and executive advisors also sharpened my understanding of how business operations and people strategy intersect.
+It provided a front-row seat to the challenges and opportunities business leaders face.
+It taught me how HR decisions directly shape growth, financial outcomes, and brand reputation.
+Working alongside accountants and executive advisors sharpened my understanding of how business operations and people strategy intersect.

 So when I stepped into independent consulting, I wasn’t naïve about entrepreneurship.
 I already knew what it meant to serve a defined niche and create real value.
-The difference was, this time, I had the freedom to design a business that was mine.
+The difference was that this time, I had the freedom to design a business that was mine.

 Building on a Strong Foundation

-When I launched my own HR consulting practice, I didn’t start by asking, “Who should I serve?”
+When I launched my HR consulting practice, I didn’t start by asking, “Who should I serve?”
 That was already clear.
 I had spent years working with dental and medical practice owners, speaking their language, understanding their pain points, and building relationships in their community.
-I knew that this was where I could make the biggest impact - and where I could stand out.
+I knew this was where I could make the biggest impact—and where I could stand out.

 Instead of trying to serve everyone, I doubled down on what I already knew best.
-That decision gave me clarity from day one, and it’s what allowed me to build momentum quickly.
+That decision gave me clarity from day one, allowing me to build momentum quickly.
 Within months, I wasn’t just another consultant offering generic HR services.
-I was a trusted partner to leaders who wanted to build practices worth working for.
+I became a trusted partner to leaders who wanted to build practices worth working for.

 And let me tell you: those skills weren’t developed in any HR degree program.
 Nor was the confidence to take the leap into independent consulting.